 Thriving and passionately committed to excellence define the cello studio at TCU.
 Select students from the United States and abroad come to TCU to pursue undergraduate and graduate degrees, as well as the Artist Diploma.
 We offer a wealth of guidance, study and performance opportunities in lessons, studio classes, orchestra excerpts classes, master-classes, in the TCU Cello Ensemble, in solo recitals, chamber music ensembles, orchestra, opera, and in Collegium Musicum TCU.

-The TCU Cello Studio welcomes Jennifer Humphreys of the Dallas Symphony Orchestra to teach orchestra excerpts as well as one of two weekly lessons to Artist Diploma students.
+Since 2020, the TCU Cello Studio welcomes Allan Steele, Principal Cellist of the Fort Worth Symphony Orchestra to teach orchestra excerpts.
 At TCU, cellists enjoy a strong team spirit where challenges and successes are shared and lifelong friendships are formed.Members get valuable performance experience in concerts on and off campus.

 We invite you to learn about our activities, and share thoughts too.
 If you like your virtual visit, we hope that you will make plans to see us in person!Cellofest

 The TCU Cello Ensemble draws from solo, chamber music and orchestra performance techniques through a focus on intonation, coordination and balance between voices, communication and projection in settings with and without a conductor.
 The ensemble features TCU undergraduate and graduate students from the Dallas-Fort Worth Metroplex, China, Korea, Taiwan and the Bahamas.

 All cello majors must enroll in the ensemble, and non-cello majors may audition to join.